Tsukue no Nakami

-Tsukue no Nakami (机のなかみ) (The Contents of the Desk) is a 2007 Japanese film directed by Keisuke Yoshida.
+Tsukue no Nakami (机のなかみ) is a 2007 Japanese film directed by Keisuke Yoshida.

 Plot

-The father of Nozomi (Mio Suzuki), a high school student getting ready to take the university entrance exam, hires Baba (Koji Abe) as a private tutor for Nozomi.
+The father of Nozomi, a high school student getting ready to take the university entrance exam, hires Baba as a private tutor for Nozomi.
 The film begins with Baba meeting Nozomi and his father for the first time to talk about Nozomi's academic progress.
 Nozomi's school of choice is Koyo University.
 Nozomi lives with his father, who seems to dote on him, and the father warns Baba, "Please be careful not to make any 'odd mistakes'."

-While Baba is living with his rough and overbearing girlfriend Misa Tanahashi (Ari Odoriko), he is completely overwhelmed by Nozomi's cuteness and tries to attract her attention in every way.
+While Baba is living with his rough and overbearing girlfriend Misa Tanahashi, he is completely overwhelmed by Nozomi's cuteness and tries to attract her attention in every way.
 One day, while Baba and Misa are walking down the street together, they meet Nozomi.
 Baba introduces Misa to Nozomi in a reserved manner, which Misa finds unpleasant.

 Nozomi is quiet and doesn't talk much, but sometimes shows a bit flirtatious behavior to Baba.
 Nozomi asks Baba, "Am I not attractive?" and "Is it wrong to like someone who has a girlfriend?"
 Baba becomes excited, thinking that Nozomi may have fallen in love with him.

 Nozomi's mock exam results are on the rise, and it becomes likely that she will pass the exam for her school of choice.
 However, she is failed.
 Baba comforts Nozomi, who is depressed in her room, and lightly kisses her.
 Since Nozomi doesn't seem to resist, he begins to take off her clothes, but stops midway when he sees Nozomi's tears.
 However, after that, driven by impulse, Baba takes off Nozomi's panties, but then his father suddenly appears.

 The film is interrupted and returns to the opening scene, and then starts to depict Nozomi's school life and interactions with her friends.
 Nozomi's best friend, Tae Mizuno, and her boyfriend, Rin Fujimaki, are also aiming to enter Koyo University, just like Nozomi.
 Nozomi seems to like Rin, which makes us think that this is the reason why she is aiming for that school.
 It turns out that the above questions of Nozomi, such as "Am I unattractive?" and "Is it wrong to like someone who has a girlfriend?", are about Rin.
 Meanwhile, the relationship between Rin and Tae is getting a little tense.
 Rin also starts to show signs of liking Nozomi.